luigifreda/pyslam/README.md

 - *Probability vectors*: probability vectors for each class.
 - *Feature vectors*: feature vectors obtained from an encoder.
 This is generally used for open vocabulary mapping.

 The simplest way to test the available segmentation models is to run: `test/semantics/test_semantic_segmentation.py`.

+Further information about the **semantic module** is available [here](docs/semantics.md).

 #### Volumetric Semantic mapping